Understanding Your Options

 Glass vs CeramicSteel Markerboards

 The invention of the chalkboard in 1801 fueled a new way of learning and collaborating.
 Over 200 years later, there is an entire market dedicated to writing surfaces – including chalkboards and whiteboards – made of materials ranging from glass and CeramicSteel to melamine and paint.
 With this sweeping variety, navigating the choices can be a challenge.
-Understanding the importance of selecting the correct writing surface to meet the needs for each space, we took a closer look at two of the highest performing options available: glassboards and CeramicSteel, also known as porcelain enamel (or vitreous enamel), which gets its smooth surface from melted glass particles.
+Understanding the importance of selecting the correct writing surface to meet the needs for each space, we took a closer look at two of the highest performing options available: glassboards versus CeramicSteel, also known as porcelain enamel (or vitreous enamel), which gets its smooth surface from melted glass particles.

 Writing surfaces like whiteboards are typically used in large spaces with the purpose of sharing information among a group of individuals.
 For the surface to be effective, writing must be easily observed from both close and distant proximities.
 CeramicSteel writing boards provide sharp contrast between the marker ink and the surface with crisp lines, regardless of the color of the board.